-The completed Grant Application must be submitted to the Financial Aid Department.
+The completed application must be submitted to the Financial Aid Department.
 Incomplete application packets will not be accepted.
 The Financial Aid Advisor will forward all completed applications to the Campus Director.
-The Director of Financial Aid will grant the final approval.
+The final approval is granted by the Director of Financial Aid.